ryansheehy0/Cheat_Sheets/javascript.md

     // Code that may throw an error if( variable ){
-        throw "Custom error message." // The "Custom error message." is in error and not error.name or error.message }
+        throw "Custom error message." // The "Custom error message." is in error and not error.name or error.message throw new Error("A new error") // This error gets caught by the catch block }
 }catch(error) {
     // These are the only 2 keys in an error